tainguyen2101/ISS-2/README.md

 ### New
 * runStation() for 5 thread and user input.
 This decouple and simplify main method.
-* Layout for GUI created.
+* Layout for GUI.GUI created.
 * Add Barometric sensor.

 ## May 13 2020 Update 2